 The belief is that market psychology can be a predictive measure of price movement.
 Emotional reactions – such as optimism or fear in the market – appear to inform the repetitive nature of price fluctuations.
 These emotions are alleged to be discernible in analytic chart patterns and subsequently used to understand and/or predict trends.
 These three fundamental aspects inform the basis of any technical analysis, including when training this strategy upon cryptocurrencies.

 Using the above three fundamental aspects, we can see how they can be applied to cryptocurrencies.

 When applying TA to cryptocurrencies, it is assumed that everything is inherent in its pricing.
 The notion of “everything” is broad, but it’s taken literally.
 Factors such as historical, current, and future demand, current regulations governing crypto, trader psychology, knowledge, and currency information under review: the list goes on.
 The above factors are inherently included in the price of the currency.
 This means that while only the prices are analysed, this is enough to discern the sentiment of the market from the prices alone.

 2. The Currencies Follow Price Trends

-The application of technical analysis to cryptocurrencies is also based on the notion that price movements and fluctuations are not the product of random processes.
+Applying the technical analysis to cryptocurrencies is also based on the notion that price movements and fluctuations are not the product of random processes.
 Crypto market prices follow movements in both long- and short-term trends.
-While the market can often be volatile, these shorter-term trends can still be analyzed and tracked for meaningful speculation.
-Added to this, one trend is often followed by its opposite, meaning successful traders using TA can separate these differing trends for increased profit.
+While the market is often volatile, these shorter-term trends can still be analysed and tracked for meaningful speculation.
+One trend is often followed by its opposite, meaning successful traders using TA can separate these differing trends for increased profit.